MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/live-components-in-teams.md

 **What apps can open and edit `.fluid` files?**

 `.fluid` files can only be opened as links in your browser, such as Office.com, and as live components in Teams chat.
-If downloaded, they can't be opened again without first uploading them back to OneDrive for Business or SharePoint Online.
+If downloaded, they can't be opened again without first uploading them back to OneDrive or SharePoint Online.